nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 -  Automatically run containerized apps at the edge to perform object recognition on your video.

--  Stream the results back to the Xi IoT console or your smartphone, with recognized objects highlighted in your video.
+-  Stream the results back to the Karbon Services for IoT console or your smartphone, with recognized objects highlighted in your video.

 ..

-Signing Up For the Xi IoT Trial
+Signing Up For the Karbon Services for IoT Trial
 +++++++++++++++++++++++++++++++

-Do any of these steps to sign up for the Xi IoT Trial.
+Do any of these steps to sign up for the Karbon Services for IoT Trial.

 a.
 Click Start Trial at https://www.nutanix.com/products/iot/ or `https://iot.nutanix.com <https://iot.nutanix.com/>`__.